90+ AI Design Patterns to Avoid: The Definitive List

 CP01: Icon + Heading + Paragraph Card

-The standard AI feature card structure.
-An icon in a colored circle, a heading below, a paragraph below that.
+The standard AI feature card: an icon in a colored circle, a heading, a paragraph.

-Instead: Use a numbered list, a definition list, a table, or a flowing paragraph with inline emphasis.
+Instead: A numbered list, a definition list, a table, or a flowing paragraph with inline emphasis.

 CP02: Hero with Badge + H1 + Subtitle + Two Buttons

-The exact AI hero structure: a small badge pill, a large heading, a subtitle paragraph, and two buttons (primary + ghost).
+The exact AI hero: small badge pill, large heading, subtitle, two buttons (primary + ghost).

 Instead: Simplify.
-Use just a heading and one button.
-Or use a heading with an inline link.
-Remove the badge.
-Break the template.
+One heading and one button.
+Or a heading with an inline link.
+Drop the badge.
+Break the template — 21 anti-slop hero compositions show how.

 CP03: Testimonial Cards with Circle Avatars

-Three cards, each with a circular avatar image, a name, a title, and a quoted paragraph.
+Three cards, each with a circular avatar, a name, a title, a quoted paragraph.

-Instead: Use a single large blockquote.
-Remove avatars.
-Use text-only attribution.
+Instead: One large blockquote.
+Drop the avatars.
+Text-only attribution.
 Feature one testimonial prominently rather than three equally.

 CP04: Pricing Cards with Popular Badge

-Three pricing tiers.
-The middle one is "popular" with a colored badge and a different border or background.
+Three tiers; the middle is "popular" with a colored badge and a different border.

-Instead: Use a comparison table.
-Or highlight the recommended plan with a different layout entirely (larger, different position) rather than just a badge.
+Instead: A comparison table, or highlight the recommended plan with a genuinely different layout (larger, repositioned) rather than a badge.
+15 anti-slop pricing layouts has alternatives.

 CP05: FAQ Accordion with Chevron Icons

-Instead: Display all answers by default (if there are fewer than 8).
-Or use a simple toggle without the chevron.
+Instead: Show all answers by default (under 8 of them).
+Or a plain toggle without the chevron.
 Or present FAQs as a flowing document.

 CP06: Newsletter Input with Inline Button

-An email input with a button attached to its right side inside a rounded container.
+An email input with a button glued to its right edge inside a rounded container.

-Instead: Stack the input and button vertically.
-Or use just a text link "Get updates" that opens a modal.
+Instead: Stack input and button vertically.
+Or a "Get updates" link that opens a modal.
 The inline input-button combo is an AI signature.

 CP07: Stats Section with Large Numbers

-Instead: Integrate stats into prose.
-"Used by over 10,000 teams across 150 countries" communicates the same information without the template pattern.
+Instead: Fold stats into prose.
+"Used by over 10,000 teams across 150 countries" says the same thing without the template.

 CP08: Logo Cloud with Grayscale Filter

-A row of partner/client logos with grayscale filter and opacity reduction.
-Hover reveals color.
+A row of client logos with grayscale and reduced opacity; hover reveals color.

-Instead: Display logos at full color and small size in a simple row.
-Or mention clients by name in a text paragraph.
-The grayscale treatment is an AI default.
+Instead: Logos at full color, small, in a plain row.
+Or name the clients in a sentence.
+The grayscale treatment is a default.

 CP09: CTA Section with Gradient Background

-A call-to-action section with a gradient background (blue to purple), centered white text, and a white button.
+A CTA with a blue-to-purple gradient, centered white text, a white button.

-Instead: Use your brand background color.
+Instead: Your brand background color.
 Left-align the text.
-Use a simple underlined link instead of a button.
+Use an underlined link, not a button.
 Break every expectation.

 CP10: Feature with Screenshot and Description

-Instead: Use a single column with the screenshot above the text.
-Or use an annotated screenshot with callout numbers.
-Or skip the screenshot and use a code example.
+Instead: One column with the screenshot above the text.
+Or an annotated screenshot with callout numbers.
+Or skip the screenshot for a code example.

 CP11: Team Grid with Hover Social Links

-Team member photos in a grid with social media links that appear on hover.
+Team photos in a grid with social links that appear on hover.

-Instead: Use a simple list with names, titles, and one-line bios.
-Social links can be inline text.
-The hover-reveal pattern is overused.
+Instead: A simple list — names, titles, one-line bios.
+Social links inline as text.
+The hover-reveal is overused.

 CP12: Timeline with Alternating Sides

-A vertical timeline where events alternate left and right of a central line.
+A vertical timeline with events alternating left and right of a center line.

-Instead: Use a simple vertical list with dates.
-Or a horizontal scrolling timeline.
-The alternating-sides pattern is an AI default from training data.
+Instead: A plain vertical list with dates, or a horizontal scrolling timeline.
+The alternating-sides pattern comes straight from training data.

 CP13: Tabs with Underline Indicator

-Tab navigation where the active tab has an underline that slides between tabs.
+Tab nav where the active tab has an underline that slides between tabs.

-Instead: Use filled tab backgrounds, vertical tab lists, or segmented controls.
-The sliding underline is ubiquitous in AI output.
+Instead: Filled tab backgrounds, vertical tab lists, or segmented controls.
+The sliding underline is everywhere in AI output.

 CP14: Modal with Backdrop Blur